 Estes Park spas have adapted well to the necessary sanitization and distancing procedures required to keep you and your pod safe.
-A spa day may feel a bit different, but will be relaxing and rejuvenating just the same.
+Treat yourself and enjoy a relaxing and rejuvenating day at the spa.
 Book a delightful Swedish relaxation or hot stone massage – great for warming up after a day in the snow – or try something a little less traditional.

 - Indulge in a detox treatment from Elements of Touch Spa to start the new year off right.

 - Complement your massage with a hydrotherapy session at Estes Park Massage.

 - Plagued with consistent pain?
 Sign up for a neuromuscular therapy session Affinity Massage and Wellness Center, myofascial release from On the River Massage & Healing Arts or a therapeutic session at Rocky Mountain Movement & Massage.

 - Find out why cupping has survived the ages with a body cupping treatment at Hands Down Best in Town Therapeutic Massage.

 Locally-owned shops make it very difficult to leave Estes with a suitcase that doesn’t weigh more than when you arrived.
 Shops offer handcrafted art and products of all kinds, many from local Estes Park and Colorado makers.
 Handmade sweet treats like taffy, ice cream and fudge are a must-have and local coffee shops offer specialty drinks that will keep your hands warm while moving from store to store – or after indulging in ice cream.
 A wonderful selection of breweries, a distillery and a winery make for great rest stops throughout the day, and of course there are a multitude of restaurants available for when you inevitably build up an appetite from shopping.